masesgroup/KNet/src/net/Documentation/articles/performance.md

 The JNI interface has an impact even when the number of messages is high because during processing the Garbage Collector is activated many times increasing the JNI overhead.

 **With the upcoming JCOBridge major version the JNI impact will be reduced and KNet will get extra performance both in produce and in consume.**

+The first measures done with an internal alfa release reports big improvements.
+Here some cases:
+- 1000 messages:
+  - 10 bytes: Produce Average ratio percentage from 197 to 111, Consume Average ratio percentage from 192 to 137
+  - 100 bytes: Produce Average ratio percentage from 109 to 86, Consume Average ratio percentage from 521 to 276
+- 10000 messages:
+  - 10 bytes: Produce Average ratio percentage from 2102 to 656, Consume Average ratio percentage from 9153 to 4139
+  - 100 bytes: Produce Average ratio percentage from 796 to 410, Consume Average ratio percentage from 7948 to 3378
+  - 1000 bytes: Produce Average ratio percentage from 173 to 81, Consume Average ratio percentage from 3848 to 1668
+  - 10000 bytes: Produce Average ratio percentage from 123 to 80, Consume Average ratio percentage from 706 to 390
+  - 100000 bytes: Produce Average ratio percentage from 100 to 98, Consume Average ratio percentage from 213 to 172